imlicud/imlicud/README.md

-- 👋🏻 Hi, I’m @imlicud, I'm 21 years old and I am an undergraduate of a Bachelor's in Business Intelligence especialized in 1) Artificial Intelligence and 2) Digital Transformation
+- 👋🏻 Hi, I’m @imlicud, I'm 22 years old and I have a Bachelor's in Business Intelligence with a minor in Artificial Intelligence and other in Digital Transformation.
-- 👩🏻‍💻 I’m interested in Consultancy, Business Intelligence and Data Science
+- 👩🏻‍💻 I’m interested in Consulting, Business Intelligence and Data Science
-- 🌱 I’m currently learning a lot of different things by taking courses on DataCamp, getting certified with IBM, etc.
+- 🌱 I’m always learning a lot of different things, taking courses on Udemy, getting certified with IBM, Salesforce, etc.
-- 💞️ I’m looking to collaborate on different work teams because I consider myself to be a very good teamworker while driving my leadership and other skills to the next level.
+- 💞️ I’m currently working in IBM consulting as a Business Analyst and I consider myself to be a very good teamworker while driving my leadership and other skills to the next level.
-- 📫 You can contact me through my email: *lizita.318@gmail.com* or through my LinkedIn profile: *www.linkedin.com/in/lizette-cue-dom*
+- 📫 You can contact me through my email: *lizita.318@gmail.com* or through my LinkedIn profile: *www.linkedin.com/in/licud*

 And as I always say: **¡Keep grinding!** 🤩🫵🏻